For similar comparison, see our narrowbody values for 2021.

 The mature widebody market faced challenges before the pandemic.
 Despite values and lease rates sinking to new lows in our recent update for some worst-affected models, there are some glimmers of hope on the horizon.

-Market Values of the Airbus A330-200 and A330-300 have fallen by 27.6% on average.
-Despite positive outlook on P2F demand, IBA's value recovery analysis of passenger A330 aircraft has concluded that further Base Value cuts were necessary.
-Base Values have been adjusted downward by an average of 25.4% across all A330ceo vintages.
+Market values of the Airbus A330-200 and A330-300 have fallen by 27.6% on average.
+Despite a positive outlook on Passenger to Freighter (P2F) demand, IBA's value recovery analysis of passenger A330 aircraft has concluded that further Base value cuts were necessary.
+Base values have been adjusted downward by an average of 25.4% across all A330ceo vintages.

-The cargo carrying capability of the Boeing 777-300ER has aided its pandemic performance.
-A Passenger to Freighter program has been launched by GECAS and IAI, but we are still 1-2 years away from aircraft entering serial conversion and a ramp up in deliveries.
+The cargo-carrying capability of the Boeing 777-300ER has aided its pandemic performance.
+A P2F program has been launched by GECAS and IAI, but we are still 1-2 years away from aircraft entering serial conversion and a ramp-up in deliveries.
 Until then, passenger aircraft values continue to suffer.
-Aircraft aged 12-14 years are now typically valued at between US$ 26 - 35 million.
-Market Values have declined by 21.7% on average and Base Values have fallen by 26.3%.
+Aircraft aged 12-14 years are now typically valued at between US$ 26-35 million.
+Market values have declined by 21.7% on average and Base values have fallen by 26.3%.

 The Airbus A380 has seen more positive developments of late as operators bring some aircraft back to service.
 Unfortunately, this is not sufficient to justify any increases in market values, which remain largely unchanged since IBA's 1st half update.